ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

     The `extend-venv-activate` command becomes available (i.e., its location is placed on the path) only when the ML module is loaded.
     The ML modules are themselves based on `cray-python`.
 For example, `tensorflow/2.12.0` is based on the `cray-python/3.9.13.1` module.

+Further info about running ML frameworks on ARCHER2 can be found on the [Machine Learning page](machine-learning.md).

 ## Conda on ARCHER2

 Conda-based Python distributions (e.g. Anaconda, Mamba, Miniconda) are an extremely popular way of installing and